Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/develop-web-applications-locally-with-managed-authentication.md

 This guide explains how to configure and use Choreo’s local development capability to streamline your workflow.

-## How Local Development Works in Choreo
+## How local development works in Choreo

 Local development uses a proxy that sits in front of the locally running web application.
 This proxy intercepts all incoming requests:
 - Requests to `/choreo-apis/*` and `/auth/*` are forwarded to Choreo.